FURK4NGG/esp32-cam_camera/README.md

 2. `Let the electricity pass through the switch`
 3. `Press the reset button on the esp32cam`
 4. `You are ready to use your mini camera`
 > ⚠️ `After turning on the camera, wait 5 seconds before using it.
 Turn off the power before removing the SD card.
-When taking photos, leave at least a 2–3 second interval between shots.`
+When taking photos, leave at least a 2–3 second interval between shots.
+Do not cover the front of the flash to prevent a potential fire hazard.`

 ## 🔒 License